Dr. Victoria Harms during her Fall 2022 CBL course

 Do you teach a course that involves students engaging with nonprofits, community organizations, or schools?
-Would you like to use service experiences (such as conducting an ecological survey, teaching school-age children financial literacy, or creating a nonprofit business plan) to extend student learning in your course?
+Would you like to use community engagement experiences (such as bringing in community guest speakers, conducting an ecological survey, teaching school-age children financial literacy, or creating a nonprofit business plan) to enhance student learning in your course?
 Read on!

 Criteria of an Undergraduate JHU Community-Based Learning Course

-- community-based experience is integral in the course design
+- Baltimore City based experience is integral in course design

-- course design includes critical reflection on the relationship between academic course content and the community engagement experience
+- Course design includes critical reflection on the relationship between academic course content and community engagement experiences.

-- academic credit is given for classroom and community learning, as demonstrated in the student’s preparation, research, evaluation, and reflection
+- Academic credit is five for classroom and community engagement, as demonstrated in the student’s preparation, research, evaluation, and reflection.

 I am Interested.
 Now What?